seahorse-ai-ryan/brush/docs/introduction.md

 *   **Deployment:** Shipping applications with large dependencies like PyTorch/Jax/CUDA is cumbersome.

 Often, this necessitates separate applications for training and inference.
 Brush, written in Rust using `wgpu` and `burn`, aims to overcome these hurdles.
 It produces simpler, dependency-free binaries, runs on a wide array of devices (including web and mobile), requires minimal setup, and integrates training and viewing.

+Brush achieves competitive performance with 60+ FPS rendering on mid-range GPUs and efficient training speeds of 10-20 iterations per second, all while maintaining high-quality reconstruction results.

 ## 1.3 Target Audience